CloudCannon/documentation/_overview/tour.md

 ![Code Editor](/img/overview/code_editor.png){: .screenshot}

 Let's get into some blogging.
-Click the *Collections* tab on the left.
+Click the *Collections* section on the left.
 This brings up your draft posts.

 ![Draft Posts](/img/overview/draft_posts.png){: .screenshot}